 Although bisection is a perfectly valid technique for determining roots, its “brute-force” approach is relatively inefficient.
 False position is an alternative based on a graphical insight.

-The intersection of this line with the x axis represents an improved estimate of the root.
-The fact that the replacement of the curve by a straight line gives a “false position” of the root is the origin of the name, method of false position, or in Latin.
+of the root is the origin of the name, method of false position, or in Latin.
 Regula falsi.
-It is also called the linear interpolation method.
+It is

 No hay comentarios: